b3n0y/ResolveDevDoc/docs/source/readme_resolveapi.rst

 **ProjectManager**

+* ArchiveProject(projectName,filePath,isArchiveSrcMedia=True,isArchiveRenderCache=True,isArchiveProxyMedia=False)       --> Bool               # Archives project to provided file path with the configuration as provided by the optional arguments
 * CreateProject(projectName)                      --> Project            # Creates and returns a project if projectName (string) is unique, and None if it is not.
 * DeleteProject(projectName)                      --> Bool               # Delete project in the current folder if not currently loaded
 * LoadProject(projectName)                        --> Project            # Loads and returns the project with name = projectName (string) if there is a match found, and None if there is no matching Project.